StrawberryMilkSoftware/ZTerminal/README.md

 The better CMD.

 ## What is ZTerminal?
-ZTerminal is an open-source terminal intended to be an alternative to the Windows Command Processor (WCP/CMD).
+ZTerminal is a terminal intended to be an alternative to the Windows Command Processor (WCP/CMD).
 It has better commands and will soon have support for batch files and will have its own file format.

 ### Why ZTerminal?